DBozhinovski/darko.io-public/src/content/posts/weird-node-version-errors.md

 ---
 author: Darko Bozhinovski
-title: 'Weird node version errors and how to solve them'
+title: "Weird node version errors and how to solve them"
 pubDate: 2023-02-01
-tags: ['node', 'error', 'shorts']
-description:
+tags: ["node", "error", "shorts"]
-  'The woes of using two computers for development.
-On node versions and unfriendly errors.'
+description: "The woes of using two computers for development.
+On node versions and unfriendly errors."
-ogImage: '/etienne-girardet-OA0qcP6GOw0-unsplash.jpg'
+ogImage: "/etienne-girardet-OA0qcP6GOw0-unsplash.jpg"
 ---

+## Background - the two computers

 I use two computers for work - a desktop that doubles as a gaming machine and a laptop that spends most of its hours in my office.
 Until recently, I believed both devices had the exact same setup, which allowed me to work in (what I thought was) the same environment.